 All PACERs will have full access to the Aid station facilities.

-PACER fees are $30 per pacer, per leg.
+PACER fees are $30 per pacer.

 All PACERS must be registered online no later than November 17th, 2025.